GatorEducator/dockagator/README.md

 create a branch and make your changes there.
 Then, make a PR for that branch and add the correct label for the type of change you're making (major, minor, or patch).
 Finally, make sure to include release notes headed by `# Release notes` so that the automated release creation process can use them.
-Now, if all CI checks pass, your PR is ready for review, and once merged, will create a new release, with new docker images available for use.
+Now, if all CI checks pass, your PR is ready for review.
+Once it is merged a release will be created, providing a new docker image on both [Docker Hub](https://hub.docker.com/r/gatoreducator/dockagator) and the Github docker repository.